 - To comply with the legislation, the City is required to take a minimum of 114 samples each month from a representative cross-section of its watermain network and to test these samples for microbiological indications of contamination.
 Testing for the free chlorine residual content is also a requirement.
-The chlorine residual must be sampled at the same time and location as the microbiological sample. - At a point that is likely to have an elevated potential for the formation of trihalomethanes (THM's), the City's drinking water is sampled every three months for trihalomethanes. - The City must undertake a Community Wide Lead Testing Program.
-The volunteer based sampling program requires samples be taken from 100 residential homes, 10 non-residential buildings and 20 samples taken directly from the distribution system twice each year.
-In 2010, the City qualified for reduced sampling; since in four consecutive sampling periods, the City did not have more than 10% of the plumbing sample results exceed the lead standard.
-Therefore, there has been a 50% reduction in the number of samples that are now required as part of the Community Wide Lead Testing Program.
+The chlorine residual must be sampled at the same time and location as the microbiological sample. - At a point that is likely to have an elevated potential for the formation of trihalomethanes (THM's), the City's drinking water is sampled every three months for trihalomethanes.

-- Anyone who conducts sampling from within the water distribution system must hold an Ontario Water Wastewater Certification Office (OWWCO) Water Quality Analyst licence or a Water Distribution Operator's licence.
+- The City must undertake a Community Wide Lead Testing Program.
+The volunteer based sampling program requires samples be taken from 50 residential homes, 5 non-residential buildings and 10 samples taken directly from the distribution system twice each year. - Anyone who conducts sampling from within the water distribution system must hold an Ontario Water Wastewater Certification Office (OWWCO) Water Quality Analyst licence or a Water Distribution Operator's licence.
 These licences must be updated every three years and require continuing education for renewal. - All laboratory analysis must be carried out by an accredited laboratory.
 The City of St. Catharines currently uses a number of accredited laboratories.
 Accreditation ensures acceptable laboratory protocols and test methods are in place.
 It also requires the laboratory to provide evidence and assurances of the proficiency of the analysts performing the test methods.
 Laboratories are audited by the Canadian Association for Laboratories Accreditation (CALA) and accredited by the Standards Council of Canada (SCC). - All drinking water sample results are available to the public.
 Annual reports are available at City Hall, the Lake Street Service Centre and on the City's website, www.stcatharines.ca.
 The daily sample records are also available at the Lake Street Service Centre for the public to view. - Notification is given to the MOE, the Regional Public Health Department and Decew Water Treatment Plant of all incidents of regular sampling which exceed the bacteriological limits of zero colonies per 100 mL for Escherichia coli (E. coli) or Total Coliforms and free chlorine residual measurements of less than 0.05 mg/L. Notifications are also given for THM's which exceed 0.10 mg/L and lead analyses which exceed 0.010 mg/L.